 The fourth principle is authority and the tendency to listen to authority and authority figures.
 From the “Resist” movement, the parents showing up at job interviews (and companies are making allowances for that) tell me that most people no longer truly believe that anyone has any real authority other than themselves.

 While having a healthy skepticism around people who may not be really who they are, questioning authority has become mainstream.
 Authority lies within, and unless you prove to me that you are real, authentic, and truly an expert in your field by giving me value for free, no amount of credentials will convince me.

 Being an authority is also now a trap: you have built up a store of knowledge and credentials that have value, which would have been sought after in the old world.
 Now you are simply a resource to be used up, expected to be tapped, for free.

-The fifth principle is likability – and that people prefer working with people that they like.
+The fifth principle is likability – people prefer working with people they like.
 Like social proof, I feel that this is yet another principle that is now enhanced.

 As people have stated – “millennial” is not a generation but a mindset.
 Millions of people use likability as a criterion above even authority.
 Jobs will be given to people based on how they get along with others (which covers likability and social proof) and are already seen as much more important than credentials.

 Who would you rather hire – the seasoned, experienced gruff developer, who will likely use their experience to complete the work in a fraction of the time, or the likable neophyte programmer who is still learning?
 The experienced developer may cost three times more, but he will get the work done in one-tenth of the time of the stumbling junior developer, but at least you can share a beer with her.

 Of the six principles, I believe only social proof and likability remain.